Kotlin/analysis-api/Writerside/topics/Migrating-from-K1.md

 simple and compound calls).
 For compound calls, `ResolveCall` itself represents only one of calls, while additional data was available in quite obscure places, like `CallTransformer.CallForImplicitInvoke`.

-Analysis API makes the distinction between calls explicit, making it harder to forget about more sophisticated call kinds.
+The Analysis API makes the distinction between calls explicit, making it harder to forget about more sophisticated call kinds.

 <code-block lang="mermaid">